Bird Identifier

 Where does the White Tern live?

-On tropical and subtropical islands across the Atlantic, Indian, and Pacific Oceans, foraging over surrounding open ocean waters.
+On tropical oceanic islands across the Pacific, Atlantic, and Indian Oceans, ranging widely over open water outside the breeding season.

 What does the White Tern eat?

-Small fish and squid caught by hovering and dipping to the sea surface, often carried back to the nest site crosswise in the bill.
+Small fish and squid, caught by hovering low over the water and dipping to the surface.

 Is the White Tern the same as the Fairy Tern?